Namane00426/Quote-API/README.md

 About this API features

-- It has a GET **/api/quotes/random** route.
-  It will send back a random quote from the quotes data.
+- GET **/api/quotes/random** route will send back a random quote from the quotes data.
-- It has a GET **/api/quotes** route.
-  It will return all quotes from the data if the request has no query.
+- GET **/api/quotes** route will return all quotes from the data if the request has no query.

-  If there is a query string with a person attribute, the route will returns all quotes said by the same person.
+  - If there is a query string with a person attribute, the route will returns all quotes said by the same person.

-- It has a POST **/api/quotes** route.
-  This is for adding new quotes to the data.
+- POST **/api/quotes** route is for adding new quotes to the data.
-  It receives 2 properties(quote, person) and sends a 400 response if these properties doesn't exist.
+  - It receives 2 properties(quote, person) and sends a 400 response if these properties doesn't exist.

 ---